johnno1962/Dynamo/README.md

 ```

 Note: while the "YawsHTTPConnection" object representing the request is transient,
-the processor instance is persistent for the life of the server and must implement sessions
+the processor instance is persistent for the life of the server so you may want to
-or state as it chooses.
+look at using a the "YawsSessionProcessor" subclass.

 A further subclass of YawsApplicationProcessor, "YawsHTMLAppProcessor" provides
 functions to generate balanced HTML tags easily using functions. for example: